pulzze/autoflow-documentation/docs/ids/action-array-sort-by-path/fields/array.md

-Array to be sort by path
+An array to be sorted by path